INDITEK-eco-evo-Model/indicios2.0/README.md

 - **gridMean.py**: calculates *D*, the mean diversity in 0.5ºx0.5º grids
 - **inditek_model_proof.py**: compares *D* with *observed_D* and calculates the Residual Sum of Squares Error (RSME)

+The final data are saved in INDITEK_MCMCoutput.npz that contains the following variables:

 # Figures 2 to 5:

 The script **visualization.py** plots the main results of the manuscript: (1) MCMC Chain Trajectories for parameter inference.
 (2) Proof-of-concept study used to validate the Bayesian inverse modelling framework of INDITEK-2.0.
 (3) The diversity maps of the calibrated model and of the proof model.
-It needs to be in the  same folder of INDITEK*.npz generated with indicios_7param.py.
+It needs to be in the  same folder of INDITEK_MCMCoutput.npz generated with indicios_7param.py.

 Explanations of all the functions are written inside them.
 For any further doubt, do not hesitate to contact us: gloriaherrero@icm.csic.es cgcomas@icm.csic.es